m4ttsch/omscs-notes-notes/operating-systems/inter-process-communication.md

 ## POSIX Shared Memory API
 The POSIX shared memory standard doesn’t use segments, but rather uses files.

-They are not “real” files that live in a filesystem that are used elsewhere by the operating system.
+They are not "real" files that live in a filesystem that are used elsewhere by the operating system.
 Instead they are files that live in the *tmpfs* filesystem.
 This filesystem is intended to look and feel like a filesystem, so the operating system can reuse a lot of the mechanisms that it uses for filesystems, but it is really just a bunch of state that is present in physical memory.
 The OS simply uses the same representation and the same data structures that are used for representing a file to represent a bunch of pages in physical memory that correspond to a share memory region.

 Since shared memory segments are now referenced by a file descriptor, there is no longer a need for the key generation process.